Position

 How long does it take to become a Attorney?

 The journey to becoming an attorney involves several key steps.
-First, one must complete a bachelor's degree, usually taking four years.
-This degree provides a foundation in subjects like English, public speaking, and political science.
-After earning a bachelor’s degree, the next step is to attend law school.
-Law school typically takes three years to complete.
-During this time, students study various areas of law, including criminal law, contract law, and property law.
+First, one must complete a bachelor's degree, typically taking four years.
+This degree provides a foundation in subjects like political science or pre-law.
+After earning a bachelor's degree, the next step is to attend law school.
+Law school usually takes three years to complete.
+During this time, students study various areas of law, such as criminal law, civil law, and contracts.

 Attorney Job Description Sample